Gaiety Theatre (male burlesque): The Gaiety in Popular Culture

 Madonna's famous 1992 book Sex contained many pictures taken in the Gaiety and of the Gaiety dancers.
 After the book came out, the Gaiety became chic and many dancers and patrons were not entirely happy with the visitors that resulted.
 There were pictures from that photo shoot posted on the wall in the theater's Apollo lounge for years.
 Her sexually themed music video Erotica (1992) was also partially shot there.

 The Gaiety was the setting for the gay pornographic movie Times Square Strip (1982), produced by Hand In Hand Films, which had a plotline that revolved around the lives of dancers at the club and their performances on stage.

 Notable visitors and dancers at the Gaiety

 Joey Stefano danced at the Gaiety in the late 1980s and early 1990s.
 He was one of the more famous Gaiety dancers (and porn stars), having been featured in Madonna's Sex book in 1992, as well as having a biography written about him by Charles Isherwood, Wonder Bread and Ecstasy, that touches on his life as an erotic dancer at the Gaiety.

 Some of the porn stars and notable entertainers that have danced at the Gaiety: Will Clark, Billy Brandt, Chris Williams, Christian Fox, Gianfranco, Carlos Morales, Rod Barry, Jason Adonis, Tristan Adonis, Hunter James, Mark Dalton, Johnny Harden, Kip Noll, Leo Ford and Adam Champ.
 Angelo Garcia, a former member of famed Puerto Rican boy band Menudo also briefly worked as a dancer at the Gaiety.
+Actor Patrick Swayze is said to have danced there.